NodleCode/docs.nodle.com/docs/nodle-sdk/nodle-sdk-android-integration.md

 **And there you have it!
 You’re good to go!**

 ## Want to check your SDK rewards?
 Currently we have our dashboard **under development** and rewards are not available.
-If you want see your rewards please go to our [block explorer](https://nodle.subscan.io/) please follow the steps:
+If you want see your rewards please go to our [Nodle Subscan](https://nodle.subscan.io/) please follow the steps:

 - copy your ```public_key``` and paste it in the search bar
 - slide down the page after it loads and head to allocations